HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

   )
 }}

 Our analysis uses the [WhoTracks.Me](https://www.ghostery.com/whotracksme/) catalog of popular third-party trackers to identify the trackers present on the webpages.
 To be conservative in our analysis, we only count the WhoTracksMe categories 'advertising', 'pornvertising', 'site_analytics' and  'social_media' as trackers.
 This method allows us to determine the distinct third-party trackers at the domain level for each webpage.
-It is worth nothing that the reported numbers represent unique domains, not the total number of HTTP requests.
+It is worth noting that the reported numbers represent unique domains, not the total number of HTTP requests.

 We see at least one third-party tracker in 75% of all webpages (75%: desktop, 74%: mobile), 55% of desktop webpages contain 2 and 39% contain 3 trackers.
 Up to 6 trackers setup happens more often in desktop pages, while 7 and more trackers are seen more often in mobile pages.